leikareipa/leikareipa.github.io/blog/comparing-chatgpt-models-drawing-skills/content.md

 ## An effect of your choice

-<b>Prompt</b>&mdash;<i>I'm a very experienced graphics developer specializing in 2D image processing.
+<p class="label-a">"I'm a very experienced graphics developer specializing in 2D image processing.
 I have an image in a pixel buffer (RGBA, 256x256).
 Write JavaScript code that applies an interesting visual effect to the pixel buffer.
-The effect should be something that someone like me likely doesn't often see &ndash; something interesting.</i>
+The effect should be something that someone like me likely doesn't often see &ndash; something interesting."</p>

 > GPT-3.5 Default
 ![{iframe}](./interesting/default.html)